Marco Mazzoni

 Marco Mazzoni (born 17 January 1982) is a Milan-based Italian artist, originally from Tortona.
 He is generally considered a portrait artist and only uses coloured pencils in his work.
-Mazzoni's work holds a strong interest in flora and fauna(flora e fauna), and often depicts the female herbalists of 16th—18th Century Sardinia.
+Mazzoni's work holds a strong interest in flora and fauna, and often depicts the female herbalists of 16th—18th Century Sardinia.
 Notably, Marco created a portrait of musician Anomie Belle included in the album art for Flux, and as the cover of The Good Life EP.

 Mazzoni received a bachelor's degree in painting from Brera Art Academy in Milan.
 His work has been exhibited in galleries throughout Europe and the United States.